 This programme is designed for graduates who already have some knowledge of philosophy and politics, and wish either to deepen their understanding of selected issues or to transfer to this area from a related subject.
 The modules offered will give students the foundation for doing high-quality research at PhD level, should they wish to pursue it.

-Taught Philosophy Modules
+Optional Taught Philosophy Modules

-Taught Politics Modules
+Optional Taught Politics Modules

-Applying for the MA in Political Theory
+Applying for the Political Theory MA

-You are welcome to contact the department to discuss your application, but for formal consideration, you must complete the University's MA application form.
+You are welcome to contact the department to discuss your application, but for formal consideration you must complete the University's MA application form.

 Your application must consist of: